sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 ## Text collection
 Number of published texts we want to save is in 100000s.
 Even if, in the beginning stages, we pick the most important ones, it might be 10000.
-Of these we'd need 10 copies to store in different locations.
+Of these we'd need 25 copies to store in different locations worldwide.

 To help form a plan, consider the first 600pg book in this [bhAgavata-commentary series](https://archive.org/details/bhagavatam-multi-commentary/Srimad%20Bhagavata%20Mahapuranam%20Skandha%2001/page/258/mode/2up).
 There are roughly 1380 letters (e.g. व्या · ख्या · न · च · तु · ष्ट · य · वि · शि · ष्ट · म्) and 380 spaces in a typical page from the book linked earlier ([counting tool](https://aksharas.vipran.in) ).

 How many tablets would it need - at minimum resolution (requiring 10x magnification) and at naked-eye visible resolution?

 ## Cost
+Given the high volume, it is important the cost be low.
+This likely possible if the technology is indigenized
+and if local materials and skills are used.
+We are still in the enquiry stage.

 ### Current enquiries
 For one-off texts, it can cost 40$ per ceramic tile plus shipping from EU. ("the smallest text size is 4 pt in Arial style.
 It is the still readable with the naked eye. the capacity  (of latin letters) is about 40 000 characters on the 20x20 cm surface of a MOM tablet.")

+TODO: Contact Long Now foundation regarding reuse of their Rosetta project tech.

+## Archive locations
+Redundant copies of texts should be preserved in geographically separated locations.
+Preferably, there ought to be a local scholarly community
+which can utilize and care for the texts.
+Further, if the archive is located within a religious structure (eg. temple, maTha, samAdhi),
+it is more likely to be preserved.
+For example, in India and surroundings:

+- mattUru village, karNATaka
+- gokarNa, karNATaka
+- shrIrangam, tamiL nADu
+- tirupati, Andhra pradesh
+- daxiNapatha sattra, majUli, assam
+- bhuvaneshvar, Orissa
+- ayodhyA, UP
+- vRndAvan, UP
+- vArANAsI, UP
+- kAThmaNDu, nepAL
+- haridvAr, uttarAkhaND
+- shimla, HP
+- mahAkAla temple, ujjain, MP
+- dvArikA, GJ

+Outside India:

+- MUM Fairfield, Iowa, USA
+- barsAna dhAm, TX, USA
+- BAPS Shri Swaminarayan Mandir, London, UK
+- bAli, Indonesia
+- BAPS Shri Swaminarayan Mandir, Nairobi, Kenya
+- Durban Hindu temple, South Africa
+- Raghavendra swamy mutt, Toongabie, NSW, AU
+- Thirumurugan Temple, Auckland, New Zealand
+- Sri Siva Subramaniya Temple, Fiji
+- A temple in Guyana or Suriname, South America
+- The Latin American Hindu colony, South America

 ## Preservation need
 Human brain is limited - so important texts need to be preserved.